japhethkimeu/japhethkimeu.github.io/projects/project-8.md

 <img class="ui image" src="../crop_images/combined.PNG">

 ## Methodology
-According to the crop calendar for 2019/2020 season, between January and mid-April is the vegetative stage of most of crops grown in the region.
-I analysed Sentinel 2 images and computed mean monthly NDVI for the period January 2020 to April 2020.
-I then classified the image and computed area for each class.
-I then build a logistic regression model using meanNDVI for each region and the yield ground truth data.
-The model was used to predict the yield for the next season.
+According to the crop calendar for the 2019/2020 season in Argentina, planting begins in late September to late December, between January and mid-April is the growth/vegetative stage of most crops grown in the region.
+Most crops are harvested starting early April.
+I analysed Sentinel 2 images for the season to determine the NDVI for each crop growth stage.
+According to the chart, NDVI values are low between September - December and high between January - March.
+The maximum values are in mid-February before they start going down in mid-March as the crop nears maturity.
+Using this information, I used a Sentinel 2 image of the region for the period January - March 2020 and;
+* Classified the image and computed area for each class.
+* Computed mean NDVI for each region.
+* Build a logistic regression model using the meanNDVI for each region and the yield ground truth data.
+* Used the model to predict yield for the next season.

 ## Results
 Cropland class had the highest area followed by Bare/Urban and then Water.
 The variation between the planted crop area and ground truth area was 18%.
 The R^2 of the model was 0.78 while the adjusted R^2 was 0.75.
 This means that NDVI is 75% responsible for the variation in the yield.
 The model was used to predict the yield in the next season and the variation between the two seasons was 12%.